seankmartin/napari-docs/docs/plugins/ux_guidelines.md

 1. **Who** is your target user?
 2. **What** problems are you solving or enabling the user to do, what is the user outcome?
-3. **Wow** this solution is unique and impactful to your users, what sets your package apart from other similar packages?
+3. **Wow** factor that makes your solution unique and impactful to your users, what sets your package apart from other similar packages?

-### Getting feedback
+### Questions to ask yourself

 Some questions to ask yourself are: